JuliaHealth/BioMedQuery.jl/docs/src/examples.md

 **User Credentials**

-Whenever and email address, passwords or any other type of credentials are required, they are expected to be stored in your system as environment variables.
+Email addresses, passwords or any other type of credentials are expected to be stored in your system as environment variables.

 From a Julia session, you can set an environment variable using

-`ENV["MY_VAR"] = ""`
+`ENV["MY_PSWD"] = "MyPsWd"`

-However, for this variable to be permanently available, you need to add that line to your `~/.juliarc.jl` file
+However, for this variable to be permanently available, you need to add that line to your `~/.juliarc.jl` file.

-## Searching PubMed and Save
+## Search&Save PubMed

-It is common to search PubMed for a given number, or all articles associated with a search term, and further storing the results to a database, xml or exporting to a citation-style document.
+It is common to search PubMed for a given number, or all articles associated with a search term, and further store the results to a database, xml or exporting to a citation-style document.

-The script `pubmed_search_and_save.jl` allows for all that.
+The script `pubmed_search_and_save.jl` can achieve all that.

-The top of the script contains the configuration of the search term, maximum number of articles to fetch and the format for saving the results.
+The top of the script contains the configuration of the search term, the maximum number of articles to fetch and the format for saving the results.
 Depending on the "exporting format", there will be other local variables to configure.
-Thus fur the results can be saved as:
+The results can be saved as:

 * MySQL/SQLite database
 * XML (raw NCBI response)
 * Citations: EndNote, BibTEX

+The main configuration looks as follows:

 ```
 #************************ LOCALS TO CONFIGURE!!!! **************************